 Simon’s jaw tightened into a grin – a wide-mouthed, genuine smile – and he took a step forward.

 The glass crashed to the floor.
 Nicholas gasped in pain, and he clutched his chest as he leaned back in the chair.
 It was a psychic pain, but was just as agonising; it stabbed through his chest like he had been cut with a knife.
 Openslae was by him in an instant, knelt beside him.

 They were in a discreet café just off Kensington High Street, savouring an ice cream.
 Even with the overcast sky, it was muggy, and far too warm for their liking.
-The glass of iced water sat almost empty on the table in front of him.
+A glass of iced water sat almost empty on the table in front of him.